jenna-winkler/bee-agent-framework/python/README.md

 ## Installation

-Install the framework using pip:
+Install BeeAI framework using pip:

 ```shell
 pip install beeai-framework
 ```

-## Quick Example
+## Quick example

-The following example demonstrates how to build a multi-agent workflow using the BeeAI Framework:
+The following example demonstrates how to build a multi-agent workflow using the BeeAI framework:

 From [multi_agents.py](/python/examples/workflows/multi_agents.py):
 ```py